 And if your colleague is in direct competition with you, you shouldn’t probably help him anyway.

 5.2.
 Take something off his to-do list

-Former media executive and career mentor Fran Hauser says she received her first big promotion because she took care of making things easier for her boss.
+Former media executive and career coach Fran Hauser says she received her first big promotion because she made things easier for her boss.

 Hauser proposed her boss to take meetings with smaller outside vendors to free his time and worked extra to deliver consolidated financial reports that also saved his time.